Twitter is now all about Images.

 #1 – Twitter Now Shows Images by Default

-In finding images for this post, I was surprised at how many times I had to hit scroll to find images – so as much as they are standing out on the feed….their potential is still catching on.
-Put simply, it’s start adding images now because it’s a great time to stand out on Twitter!
+In finding images originally for this post, I was surprised at how many times I had to hit scroll to find images – so as much as they are standing out on the feed….their potential is still catching on.
+Put simply, it's time to start adding images now because it's a great time to stand out on Twitter!

 Here are some examples of how images are being shown by default on the Twitter newsfeed:

 It's not surprising that Brands are already starting to take advantage of the visual nature of Twitter: